SCOTT SIMON, HOST:

 The Consumer Electronics Show took place this past week, in Las Vegas.
 More than 156,000 salespeople, electronics buyers, electronics enthusiasts, and a number of reporters descended on the city to gawk at acres and acres - at the latest shiny gadgets.
 NPR's Steve Henn was there to gawk, too.
 Thanks for joining us, Steve.

 STEVE HENN, BYLINE: Oh, my pleasure.

-JASON MENDLESON: I've absolutely been amazed at a couple of things.
-One, startups are here finally.
-Five years ago there were none.
-Now, there are companies here that are the next big companies that folks like me, venture capitalists, can come see and meet.
+JASON MENDLESON: I've absolutely been amazed at - couple things.
+One, startups are here, finally.
+Five years ago, there were none.
+Now, there are companies here that are the next big companies, that folks like me - venture capitalists - can come see, meet.

-HENN: So, the most interesting stuff at CES, at least for me, is almost never a new product that's being released by some big giant.
-You know, sometimes when a big firm gives you a peek inside what they're working on in the lab that can be fascinating.
-But I've always really loved finding the quirky little firms that are doing new, interesting stuff.
-And I think the folks who organize CES have finally realized that those innovative little firms are actually one of the big reasons people come.
+HENN: So the most interesting stuff at CES - at least, for me - is almost never a new product that's being released by some big giant.
+You know, sometimes when a big firm gives you a peek inside what they're working on, in a lab, that can be fascinating.
+But I've always really loved finding the quirky, little firms that are doing new, interesting stuff.
+And I think the folks who organize CES have finally realized that those innovative, little firms are actually one of the big reasons people come.

 SIMON: You have a favorite?